Modern Slavery Statement

 • Consultancy and Contractors.

-Our supply chain engagement programme for all suppliers on modern slavery includes:
+Our modern slavery supply chain engagement programme for all suppliers includes:

-• We continue to work with specialist organisation, EcoVadis, to assess and monitor our key suppliers against 21 different areas related to social, environmental, and ethical responsibility in the supply chain.
-We gather data on our suppliers’ labour standards, fair business practices in their own organisations and also their supply chain.
+• Using EcoVadis to assess and monitor our key suppliers against 21 different areas related to social, environmental and ethical responsibility in the supply chain.
+We gather data on our suppliers’ labour standards and fair business practices within their own organisations and supply chain.
 This assessment allows us to identify areas of concern and provides suppliers with action plans for improvements.

-• Invoking sanctions.
-No standard process is followed if there is a suspected case of modern slavery in our supply chain.
-We will work with our suppliers to investigate and ensure the correct procedures are followed within a given time.
-If these standards are not met, we will then investigate the termination of business relationships or contracts with suppliers that fail to improve their performance in line with an action plan or where our agreed terms of trading have been breached.
+• Invoking sanctions about a suspected case of modern slavery in our supply chain - We will collaborate with our suppliers to investigate and make sure appropriate procedures are followed within a given timeframe.
+If we are not satisfied with the result, we will investigate the termination of business relationships or contracts with suppliers who fail to improve their performance in line with an action plan or where our agreed terms of trading have been breached.

 • Reviewing the risks of modern slavery during all stages of the procurement process including tender evaluation, contract award and in-life contract management.

-• We continue to be a signatory of the Prompt Payment Code, which sets standards for payment best practice, and reduces the risk of late and extended payments, in turn reducing the pressures on suppliers that could lead to modern slavery.
-Our standard payment terms are net 30 and we currently pay 97% suppliers in accordance with its principles.
+• We continue to be a signatory of the Prompt Payment Code.
+This sets standards for payment best practice and reduces the risk of late and extended payments.
+This in turn reduces pressures on suppliers that could lead to modern slavery.
+Our standard payment terms are net 30 days.
+We currently pay 98% suppliers in accordance with its principles.

-• Continually monitoring our Supplier Code of Conduct to ensure that it is relevant and contains clear obligations for our suppliers concerning prevention of modern slavery and reporting compliance to the code back to our parent Group on a monthly basis.
+• Continually monitoring our Supplier Code of Conduct to make sure it is relevant and contains clear obligations for our suppliers concerning prevention of modern slavery and reporting compliance with the code back to our parent company, Sopra Steria Group, monthly.

-• Added our Statement to the Government Modern Slavery Statement Registry to ensure complete transparency of our operations.
+• We have continued to add our Modern Slavery Statement to the Government Modern Slavery Statement Registry to insure complete transparency of our operations.

 Performance Indicators

-We have in place the following key performance indicators (KPIs) and these indicators and activities are reviewed at least annually.
+We have in place the following key performance indicators (KPIs).
+These indicators and activities are reviewed at least annually.

 • Supplier engagement:

-• 100% of our suppliers to have agreed to the Supplier Code of Conduct.
+• 100% of our suppliers to agree with the Supplier Code of Conduct.

-• 100% of annually targeted suppliers have completed the EcoVadis sustainability assessment.
+• 100% of annually targeted suppliers to complete EcoVadis sustainability assessment.

 • Modern slavery training:

-• Ensure that 100% of all existing and new employees, and contractors complete the compulsory modern slavery training.
+• 100% of all existing employees, new employees and contractors complete the compulsory modern slavery training.

-• Ensure that 100% of employees who have roles dealing with suppliers, such as the Procurement Team receive ongoing updates and notifications regarding business & human rights, and specifically modern slavery.
+• 100% of employees who have roles dealing with suppliers such as the Procurement Team, receive ongoing updates and notifications regarding business & human rights and specifically on modern slavery.

 Responsibility